“Adherence to men is often disloyalty to

 For more information on limiting the public uses for which private property may be confiscated from private citizens:

-4. Allow parents to choose where their children attend school
+4. Allow parents to choose where their children attend school PASSED

 Since 1980, inflation-adjusted spending for K-12 education in Virginia has been increasing ten times faster than enrollment.
 Despite the fact that the U.S. leads the world in per pupil spending, the National Center for Education Statistics reports that 65% of Virginia’s public school students score below their grade levels.